 Development proposals should not compromise the movement of wildlife but instead seek to protect and enhance areas of ecological importance/potential in accordance with the objectives of policy BDP25 of the BDP.
-The Green Infrastructure network includes water course corridors where appropriate measures should be taken to improve and ensure connectivity with adjacent 'blue/green corridors' to help enhance drainage, leisure opportunities and wildlife habitats.
+This includes water course corridors where appropriate measures should be taken to improve and ensure connectivity with adjacent 'blue/green corridors' to help enhance drainage, leisure opportunities and wildlife habitats.
 Where there are clear advantages that justify the loss of an existing corridor, alternative provision will be required.
 Replacement corridors will need to fully replace the original corridor and be provided within an agreed time period as part of the proposed development.

-&lt;sup>39 Catshill and North Marlbrook Design Guide, March 2020 AECOM
+43 Catshill and North Marlbrook Design Guide, March 2020 AECOM